Content on this page was generated by AI and has not been manually reviewed.

 Method B: Using an Edge browser extension lighter option

 1. Go to the Edge Add-ons store and install the VPN extension from your provider many have Edge-compatible extensions.
-Vpn microsoft edge xbox how to use a VPN with Windows Edge and Xbox for secure browsing, gaming, and streaming

 2. Open the extension and sign in if required.
+Turbo vpn owner: who owns Turbo VPN, what it means for privacy, and practical alternatives for 2026

 3. Choose a server location within the extension.
 Some extensions let you pick by country or region. others offer a few recommended servers.